utexas-public-history/tower/_posts/2016-05-01-06-mcquisition-armed-civilians.md

   </div>

   <p class="caption">
-    Allen Crum also gave a description of his experience to American Rifleman, a publication of the National Rifle Association.
-Document provided courtesy of the Austin History Center, Austin Public Library.
+    Allen Crum also gave a description of his experience to American Rifleman, a publication of the National Rifle Association. <span class="credit"> Images courtesy of <a href="http://library.austintexas.gov/ahc/about-us">Austin History Center, Austin Public Library</a></span>
   </p>
 </div>